fossasia/Codeheat/airfoilData/README.md

 1. take one of the three airfoil properties file from the cactusImport directories

-2. convert the Reynolds numbers into Mach numbers using the following rule which applies only to the cactusImport dataset: Mach = Reynolds * 2.8177e-07
+2. convert the Reynolds numbers into Mach numbers using the following rule which applies only to the cactusImport dataset for 15.24cm chord airfoils: Mach = Reynolds * 2.8177e-07

 3. prepare the C81 free format file, as described on p.35 of the MBDyn manual (https://www.mbdyn.org/userfiles/documents/mbdyn-input-1.7.1.pdf) and as shown in the NACA0012 example file "naca0012_free_format.c81"

-4. optionnaly check that your new file gives the same results as the default naca0012 file by running the testing procedure given above
+4. to increase the chances that your task gets accepted on your first try, you may check that your new file works and gives the results similar as the default naca0012 file by running the MBDyn testing procedure given above

 5. upload your file in the "gci_submissions" folder